 Post your RP at a good time, when you know people aren’t as busy.
 We all have lives outside of roleplaying and people can’t Roleplay all the time.
 If you post your thread at a time when people are less busy they will continue posting, thus, the thread will die slower

 Of course, you can’t always prevent a thread from dying.
 Sometimes, it is just the time to say goodbye because people have lost interest or it just isn’t working out.
 That is okay!
 Don’t get discouraged or upset if your RP dies before you want it to.
+It has happened to pretty much everyone.

 A GUIDE TO MARY SUES (Written mostly by TheBluGeek and a little bit from Snowykcnomre)